tolikcode/tolikcode.github.io/content/post/rxjsMap.md

 ## When do you need them?

 All these operators are used with so-called higher order Observables.
 This is when items of an Observable are Observables themselves (or they are mapped to Observables) and we need to flatten all of them into one final Observable.
-In my examples, initial Observable is called **outer** Observable.
-And items of the outer Observable are called **inner** Observables.
 You can easily identify this situation when you subscribe to an Observable inside subscription to another Observable (Note: this is **not** a recommended approach):

 ~~~ javascript
 outerObservable.subscribe(outerItem => {